R/nosleep: Adaptations

 Authors on r/nosleep have adapted their stories into published novels, such as Dathan Auerbach's Penpal (2012), which he originally published on the subreddit in September 2011.
 In 2016, Amblin Partners acquired the rights to "The Spire In The Woods", a ten-part story posted on the subreddit.
 In 2018, Ryan Reynolds was attached as a producer to an adaptation of an r/nosleep story.
 In 2020, Netflix purchased the rights to Matt Query's six-part series "My Wife and I Bought a Ranch."
 Also in 2020, Amazon Studios secured the rights to The Left Right Game, another r/nosleep story.
 Jack Anderson will be writing the series and also serving as executive producer.
 In 2022, Sony's 3000 Pictures purchased the rights to Nick Moorefox's story "My Mother-in-law was poisoning me then I found out why" with Jessica Knoll attached to adapt.
 An anthology television series called Tales From the Void, based on stories from the subreddit, was released in 2024.
+The 2026 supernatural horror film The Third Parent is an adaptation of a story from r/nosleep by Elias Witherow.

+Marcus Kliewer has published two novels based on his r/nosleep stories, We Used to Live Here in 2024 and The Caretaker in 2026.